Current Project - click here to provide feedback

 The Arts Committee follows a review process described in the City of Albany Public Arts Master Plan.

-The AAC will review all complete Community Project proposals at its regularly scheduled public meeting on July 9, 2018.
+The AAC will review all complete Community Project proposals at a regularly scheduled public meeting.
 One or more proposals may be selected for continuing action at this time.
 If the AAC determines that no proposals satisfy selection criteria, funds will remain in the APP Fund for future use.

-If one or more proposals are selected for continuing action, the AAC will ask individuals or groups connected to the proposal(s) to attend the meeting on Sept 10, 2018 to answer questions.
+If one or more proposals are selected for continuing action, the AAC will ask individuals or groups connected to the proposal(s) to attend a future meeting to answer questions.
 Applicants may be asked at this time to submit additional information to supplement their proposals.